 by Shirley Franklin

-Former Atlanta Mayor & CEO of Purpose Built Communities
+Former Atlanta Mayor & Former Executive Board Chair, Purpose Built Communities

 MONDAY, April 7, 2014 (Huffington Post) — “What the people want is very simple — an America as good as its promise,” said U.S. Congresswoman Barbara Jordan, the first southern African-American female elected to the United States House of Representatives and an LBJ School faculty member from 1979-1996.

 As The University of Texas at Austin prepares to celebrate the 50th anniversary of the Civil Rights Act of 1964 through its Civil Rights Summit, it has prompted some reflection on how important that time was in our country’s history.

 In 1964, I was studying at Howard University in Washington, D.C. but the vivid memory of the assassination of John F. Kennedy was still crisp and I marveled at the courage of college students in the South who were challenging the status quo of Jim Crow.
 And that summer a few days before the 4th of July, President Lyndon B. Johnson signed the Civil Rights Act of 1964 into law.

 Here was President Johnson standing in the shadow of one the most revered and beloved presidents of our time, during one of the most racially tumultuous and violent periods in recent history.
 But Johnson didn’t waste any time, making clear his responsibility to exercise his oath to fulfill the promise of America.
 He said, “We have talked long enough in this country about equal rights.
 We have talked for 100 years or more.
 It is time now to write the next chapter, and to write it in the books of law.”
 He was an unlikely champion in the eyes of some, but his love of his country and his compassion for those in need made him uniquely qualified to lead the change in the halls of Congress.